momentum-mod/website/libs/types/README.md

 # types

-A library for type definitions used throughout the repo - in particular for models provided by the backend.
+A library for type definitions used throughout the repo - in particular for models of the backend's DTOs.

 The overall structure for this and related libraries works like this:
 - `@momentum/types`: *Only* type definitions such as type aliases and